MachinisteWeb/node-atlas/README.en.md

 </html>
 ```

 ### `changeDom` Hook ###

-In order to intercept DOM before it was sent, you could use common controller for all the website page and/or also a specific controller per page.
+In order to intercept DOM before it was sent, you could use the common controller for all the website page and/or also a specific controller per page.

 `changeDom(next, locals, request, response)` is a function to `exports` and provide :

 - `NA` object as `this`.
-- A callback function `next([$])` in first parameter which accept an optional first updated `$` parameter used to manipulate the Virtual DOM.
+- A callback function `next([dom])` in the first argument which accepts an optional first updated `dom` argument used to manipulate the Virtual DOM.
-- An object `locals` in second parameter with the `locals.dom` string that contains the response or the `locals.virtualDom()` function creating the Virtual DOM.
+- An object `locals` in the second argument with the `locals.dom` string that contains the response or the `locals.virtualDom()` function creating a usable Virtual DOM.
-- The `request` object in third parameter for this page.
+- The `request` object in the third argument for this page.
-- The `response` object in fourth parameter for this page.
+- The `response` object in the fourth argument for this page.

-This is an example using the two hooks, the common in first and after the specific:
+This is an example using the two hooks, the common for all pages in first and after the specific:

 ```json
 {